mightySIZE/react-flask-webapp/README.md

 # Libraries Used

-Flask App Repository
-This repository contains a Flask web application that utilizes various libraries and tools for creating and managing a web application with a database.
-The application includes features such as user login, database migrations, form handling, and password hashing.

-Libraries Used
 	alembic==1.11.0: Alembic is a database migration tool for SQLAlchemy.
 It allows for seamless management of database schema changes over time.

 	flask==2.3.2: Flask is a lightweight web application framework used to create the core structure and routing of the web application.

 flask-migrate==2.4.0: Flask-Migrate is an extension for Flask that integrates Alembic for handling database migrations within the Flask application.